web3cdnservices/subquery-indexer-toolkit/docs/migration_from_kepler_official_to_mainnet_toolkit.md

 ## Who can use it?
 `Anyone.
 Migration script support Original Subquery Composer scripts and Toolkit.`

+`PS. for long-live processes please always use tmux or screen. (tmux new)`

 ## # Setup software & prepare env.
 `Run command from root.`
 ```